-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2019), Working Together to Safeguard Children (2018) and What to do if you are worried a Child is being abused (2015) and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2020), Working Together to Safeguard Children (2018) and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.